Skip to content

 Katie Butterfiled (Ph.D.
 2021)

-Yajaira Ceciliano-Navarro is an Assistant Professor of Sociology at the University of Houston-Downtown.
-She earned her Ph.D. in Sociology from the University of California, Merced.
-Yajaira also has a major in Psychology and a Master's degree in Labor Psychology from the University of Costa Rica (UCR).
+Dr. Yajaira Ceciliano-Navarro earned her Ph.D. in Sociology from the University of California, Merced.
+Yajaira also has a major in Psychology and a master's degree in Labor Psychology from the University of Costa Rica (UCR).
 She worked at Academic Latin American Faculty (FLACSO) in Costa Rica, where she was a researcher and coordinator of projects on immigration, education, youth, and gender.
 Her current research focuses on comparing the impacts of incarcerations and deportations on nuclear and extended families.

 Katie Daniels (Ph.D.
 2020)